Do Student Loans Affect Your Credit Score?

 What to do if you can’t pay your student loans

-If you’re struggling to repay your student loans, you’re not alone, and you do have options.
+If you’re struggling to repay your student loans, you’re not alone and have options.

 Sign up for an income-driven repayment plan